cgranell/tfm-ideas/README.md

 # tfm-ideas
-Ideas for master theses / projects
+Ideas for master theses / projects.
+Ideas related to the **Geographies of UJI** are described in this repo [https://github.com/cgranell/geographies-of-ujiers]

 ## Research lines
 * Spatial analysis of playability areas and socio-economic aspects